aimacode/aima-python/README.md

 Python code for the book *Artificial Intelligence: A Modern Approach.* We're loooking for one student sponsored by Google Summer of Code ([GSoC](https://summerofcode.withgoogle.com/)) to work on this project; if you want to be that student, make some good contributions here (by looking through the [Issues](https://github.com/aimacode/aima-python/issues) and resolving some), and submit an [application](https://summerofcode.withgoogle.com/terms/student).
 (However, be warned that we've had over 150 students express interest, so competition will be tough.)
 And we're always looking for solid contributors who are not affiliated with GSoC.
 A big thank you to everyone who has contributed!

-## Python 3.5
+## Python 3.4

-This code is in Python 3.5.
-(I believe any version from 3.4 on will work.)
+This code is in Python 3.4.
+(Of course, the current version, Python 3.5, also works.)
 You can [install the latest Python version](https://www.python.org/downloads), and if that doesn't work, use a browser-based Python interpreter such as [repl.it](https://repl.it/languages/python3).

 ## Structure of the Project